Simulation and Literary

 Yes and the Negativity of missing the point

-As I sit here writing I am listening to Close The The Edge by YES.
+As I sit here writing I am listening to Close To The Edge by YES.
 Those who know me know that this is my band.
 The way the Beatles made a profound and indelible impression on some people way back when they were still around, YES did so for me.
 And as time has gone on I have found them to be a source of ever-wonderous musical pleasure.
 They produced music that at the time fit no category and did things no other musical group was doing.

 The same could be said of any number of other groups of the Sixties and Seventies, but they likewise all stood apart in their own ways.
 Nevertheless, most of them, even the seriously unique examples, could be said to share with other groups certain aspects.
 With the release of Fragile and then Close To The Edge and then a couple of years later Tales From Topographic Oceans, I can think of no other band that made such distinctive musical artifacts.
 Compositionally, performatively, lyrically, YES pretty much stands in its own category.